mlgig/mrseql/README.md

 # mrseql
-A sktime-independent Python wrapper for MrSEQL
+A standalone Python wrapper for MrSEQL